The Respiratory System

 Clinical Features:

-• Malaise, headache, myalgia → fever, chills, cough, tachypnea.
+• Malaise, headache, myalgia → fever, chills, cough.

 • Bacteremia may lead to: